82bladerunner/82bladerunner/README.md

   I can play guitar, bass and sing vocals.
 I've played in one album and one single.
 Lately, I've bought an **Elektron Digitakt** and learning it on my spare time.
 I have also made my own recordings and put them on my **SoundCloud**.
 You can check out my soundcloud here: https://soundcloud.com/eren-ak-3

+  - **Language Learning** 📚

+    I enjoy learning languages of the cultures I interact with.
+I've learned Russian up to B1 level and currently learning Czech.
+I have learned English from a young age already.